-Exclusion of Interest on the Bonds from Gross Income for Federal Tax Purposes
+Exclusion of Interest on the Bonds and Notes From Gross Income for Federal Tax Purposes

-The Internal Revenue Code of 1986, as amended (the "Code"), imposes certain requirements that must be met on the date of issuance and on a continuing basis subsequent to the issuance of the Bonds in order to assure that interest on the Bonds will be excluded from gross income for federal income tax purposes under Section 103 of the Code.
-Failure of the Township to comply with the requirements of the Code may cause interest on the Bonds to lose the exclusion from gross income for federal income tax purposes, retroactive to the date of issuance of the Bonds.
-The Township will make certain representations in its Tax Certificate, which will be executed on the date of issuance of the Bonds, as to various tax requirements.
-The Township has covenanted to comply with the provisions of the Code applicable to the Bonds to be included in gross income under Section 103 of the Code.
-McCarter & English, LLP, Bond Counsel to the Township, has relied upon the representations made in the Tax Certificate and has assumed continuing compliance by the Township with the above covenants in rendering its federal income tax opinions with respect to the treatment of interest on the Bonds for the purposes and with respect to the treatment of interest on the Bonds for the purposes and with respect to the treatment of interest on the Bonds for the purposes and with respect to the treatment of interest on the Bonds for the purposes of alternative minimum tax.
+The Internal Revenue Code of 1986, as amended (the "Code"), imposes certain requirements that must be met on the date of issuance and on a continuing basis subsequent to the issuance of the Bonds and Notes in order to assure that interest on the Bonds and Notes will be excluded from gross income for federal income tax purposes under Section 103 of the Code.
+The Bonds and Notes are treated as a single issue for federal income tax purposes.
+Failure of the Township to comply with the requirements of the Code may cause interest on the Bonds and Notes to lose the exclusion from gross income for federal income tax purposes, retroactive to the date of issuance of the Bonds and Notes.
+The Township will make certain representations in its Tax Certificate, which will be executed on the date of issuance of the Bonds and Notes, as to various tax requirements.
+The Township has covenanted to comply with the provisions of the Code applicable to the Bonds and Notes and has covenanted not to take any action or permit any action that would cause the interest on the Bonds and Notes to be included in gross income under Section 103 of the Code or cause interest on the Bonds and Notes to be an item of tax preference under Section 57 of the Code.
+McCarter & English, LLP, Bond Counsel to the Township, has relied upon the representations made in the Tax Certificate and has assumed continuing compliance by the Township with the above covenants in rendering its federal income tax opinions with respect to the exclusion of interest on the Bonds and Notes for the purposes of alternative minimum tax.

-Assuming the Township observes its covenants with respect to compliance with the Code, McCarter & English, LLP, Bond Counsel to the Township, is of the opinion that, under existing law, interest on the Bonds is excluded from the gross income of the owners of the Bonds for federal income tax purposes pursuant to Section 103 of the Code, and interest on the Bonds is not an item of tax preference under Section 57 of the Code for purposes of computing alternative minimum tax.
+Assuming the Township observes its covenants with respect to compliance with the Code, McCarter & English, LLP, Bond Counsel to the Township, is of the opinion that, under existing law, interest on the Bonds and Notes is excluded from the gross income of the owners of the Bonds and Notes for federal income tax purposes pursuant to Section 103 of the Code, and interest on the Bonds and Notes is not an item of tax preference under Section 57 of the Code for purposes of computing alternative minimum tax.